[Investigation] EU lawyering for Russia: making 'good' money?

 If you break that principle, "that's the end of everything.
 Well, that's the end of rule of law," he said.

-And the bar councils in Austria and Britain were equally solemn about Russian rights in Europe's rules-based order.
+The bar councils in Austria and Britain were equally solemn about Russian rights in Europe's rules-based order.

 "The goal is to ensure that every person's fundamental rights in the area of justice are respected," said Utudjian, the president of the Austrian bar association.

-The British Bar Council has set standards in London, a historical centre of Russian litigation, since 1894.
+The British Bar Council has set standards in London since 1894.

 And its code of conduct is needling on the point.